sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ## Overview

-Our local development environment is build on docker, to achieve:
+Our local development environment is built on docker, to achieve:

-* High decoupling from host OS
+* High decoupling from host OS.
-* Different services versions and configuration for each application/project
+* Different services versions and configuration for each application/project.
-* The ability to commit the infrastructure together with the application in the same repository
+* The ability to commit the infrastructure together with the application in the same repository.
-* _One click_ local setup of projects for everyone in the team
+* _One click_ local setup of projects for everyone in the team.

 One image is worth a thousand words, so here follows a simplified depiction of our local environment model:

 ![Local environment schema](%image_url%/procedures/local-development-environment--depiction-linux.png)

-Basically, what we've got here is a set of containers, partaining to different projects.
-They are inerconnected via docker links so that each project has its own service: for example both Drupal projects in the image have dedicated MySQL and Apache/PHP containers, perfectly isolated.
+Basically, what we've got here is a set of containers, pertaining to different projects.
+They are interconnected via docker links so that each project has its own service: for example both Drupal projects in the image have dedicated MySQL and Apache/PHP containers, perfectly isolated.
 They can be stopped and started at will on a "by project" basis.

 To keep containers sets isolated we rely on `docker-compose`, a simple orchestrator that's easy to configure and run locally.

-To reach each entry point, that in case of web applications is the HTTP server that exposes the app for that project, we need a resolver able to dinamically map containers to URLs when a container is started or stopped (mind a container IP is inherently dynamic so a static map won't do).
+To reach each entry point, that in case of web applications is the HTTP server that exposes the app for that project, we need a resolver able to dynamically map containers to URLs when a container is started or stopped (mind a container IP is inherently dynamic so a static map won't do).

 The last ingredient consists in a local resolver able to inform the system to proxy the calls for a given TLD (`.loc` in our case) to `dnsdock` or by using an http proxy currently implemented with `dinghy-http-proxy`.